Palimpsest: The Things Which I Have Seen I Now Can See No More is a work in two parts. Palimpsest - a video (2012) Palimpsest - a sculpture (2013).

 The second piece consists of a wall work, featured on the Northfacing wall of 166 Armagh Street.
 The sculpture replicates the boy's writing in white neon.
 The street co-ordinates make reference to prominent meeting places from before the earthquake and to the lights and signage of the CBD, which have been lost.
 The heart of the city, its warmth and light are gone.

 This project calls upon us to remember that which is intimate, be it a map, familiar handwriting, a memory of place.
 Palimpsest seeks to reawaken people's memories of the city as it once was in contrast with the city we know now.
-It invites people to think about what has been lost and in doing so engage in imagining the future city we hope for." - text supplied by the artist
+It invites people to think about what has been lost and in doing so engage in imagining the future city we hope for." - Artist Statement

 with Max Fitzgerald and Edward Roache